Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 One of the most efficient ways to improve your bottom line is to decrease the cost of operations.
 That way, you can direct resources toward strategic, revenue-generating initiatives.
 A lot of this starts with getting a handle on open invoices and refining your invoice processing.

 When vendor invoices aren’t paid on time, it can interrupt your stream of supplies and seriously damage business relationships.
 Suppliers will take action to protect their own balance sheets.
-This is why optimizing your procedures for invoice processing is critical to business success.
+This is why optimising your procedures for vendor invoice processing is critical to business success.

 In this article, we’ll look at the very basic system of invoice processing, what’s involved, benefits, pitfalls, and how to improve your entire accounts payable lifecycle.